dennislee22/dennislee22.github.io/docs/cml/noisyneighbour.md

 2. Create a CML workbench session with 2 CPU/8 GiB memory profile.

-3. In the Openshift dashboard, verify that there CPU limit is now configured for the session pod of the user namespace.
+3. In the Openshift dashboard, verify that CPU limit is now configured for the session pod of the user namespace.

     ![](../../assets/images/cml/nn7.png)